khadem-mh/todoList-redux/README.md

  <p align="center"> React Js expert and FrontEnd Developer from Iran.</p>

 ## Description Project
-- A beautiful counter with the ability to rotate the main container box to 45 degree angles
+- A beautiful todo-list with `Redux Js`

 - Use the ducks method in redux